 You’d be forgiven for thinking that falls are a part of ageing- something that ‘just happens’ as you get older.
 Most people do.
 But, whilst there are many reasons that make falls more likely as we age, there are also many different things we can do to prevent them.

 Age Scotland has worked with NHS Health Scotland and the National Osteoporosis Society to produce Up and About: Taking positive steps to avoid trips and falls.
 It includes information and helpful advice to those most at risk of trips and falls.

 Read or Download Up and About: Taking positive steps to avoid trips and falls

 You can also try out some exercises at home using this exercise book, 'Strength and balance exercises for healthy ageing', from Age Scotland partner Age UK:

 Download Strength and balance exercises for healthy ageing (PDF 699KB)

 This will help to identify any difficulties you may be having with your glasses prescription or other vision problems that may be affecting your balance and co-ordination.

 It sounds simple but wearing well fitted shoes and slippers can help to reduce your risk of falls by making sure you are able to feel contact with the floor.
 Report any problems with your feet to your GP or practice nurse.

 Certain medicines can make you feel faint or affect your balance.
 Let your GP know if you ever feel like this after taking medicine or if you are taking several medicines, in case you no longer need them or the dose needs to be changed.

-For more information on preventing falls and improving your strength and balance, download our Staying Steady guide or its summary handout Top tips for staying steady:
+For more information on preventing falls and improving your strength and balance, download the Age UK Staying Steady guide:

 Set the appearance of this website so you can read it more easily